-It may be well after January 1, but Emily Scott Robinson still answers the phone brightly, saying, “Happy New Year!”
-One can’t blame her.
+It was long after January 1st when I interviewed her, but Emily Scott Robinson still answered the phone brightly, saying, “Happy New Year!”
+One couldn’t blame her.
 After putting out a record and traveling over a quarter million miles with her husband in an RV motor home to play gigs across the country, the North Carolina native had a career breakthrough in 2019 with her confident, second full-length disc, Traveling Mercies, and in particular the plaintive song “The Dress.”

 Rolling Stone named Robinson one of the “10 New Country and Americana Artists You Need to Know” and chose “The Dress” as number 13 on its list of the 25 Best Country and Americana Songs of the year.
 The influential blog Saving Country Music named it 2019 “Song of the Year.”
 Music magazines and websites such as Billboard and American Songwriter also praised her talents.